evan-erdos/inkwell/about.md

 permalink: /about/
 ---

-Inkwell is a little script which embeds screenplays in websites via the Fountain markup language.

-An example of Inkwell in action:

-{% include inkwell.html source="example" %}

-Fountain is a rather simple syntax (perhaps more appropriately, mark*down* than markup) which transforms plain text into screenplay format.
+Inkwell renders screenplays from the Fountain markup language, which is a rather simple syntax that looks something like this:

 ~~~text